book-expert/docs/NATS.GO.md

 ### 5.1.
 Durable, Queue-Based Consumers (Workers)

-This is the most common pattern, used for services that perform work that must be completed reliably, such as the `pdf-to-png-service`, `png-to-text-service`, `pcm-to-wav-service`, and `wav-aggregator-service`.
+This is the most common pattern, used for services that perform work that must be completed reliably, such as the `pdf-to-png-service`, `png-to-text-service`, and `wav-aggregator-service`.

 -   **Streams and Consumers:** These services use JetStream **streams** to persist messages and **durable consumers** to read from them.
 A durable consumer remembers its position in the stream, so if the service restarts, it can resume processing where it left off.
 -   **Queue Groups:** Consumers are configured as a **queue group**.
 This means that although there may be multiple instances of a service running (for scalability), only one instance in the group will receive and process a given message.
 This ensures that each job is processed exactly once by the group.